seismicman/21_News-Homepage-Main/README.md

 Also, it was very useful to understand Flexbox to organize the different components of the User Interface and the use of media queries to switch between desktop and mobile versions.

-It was so useful to learn about the library of Jonathan Suh, https://jonsuh.com/hamburgers/ hughly recomended to generate hamburguers menu.
+It was so useful to learn about the library of Jonathan Suh, https://jonsuh.com/hamburgers/ highly recomended to generate hamburguers menu.

 Regarding the functionality of this challenge in react, I used four components: "Master"as main component and "Head", "Principal" and "Footer" as secundary components to have a code more organized.
 An usestate "isactive" to control the hamburguer menú.
 With the value of these parameters I used conditional rendering to show the elements and show and hide the hamburguer menú.